acss-io/atomizer/packages/unplugin-atomizer/examples/rollup/README.md

 npm run dev
 ```

-Webpack will run in `watch` mode and re-compile when changes are made.
+Rollup will run in `watch` mode and auto re-compile changes.
 Open the `index.html` in your browser to see the example.

 ## Files

--   `atomizer.config.mjs` - Contains Atomizer configuration
 -   `index.html` - HTML page to execute the webpack JS file
 -   `index.js` - Simulates creating HTML via JS with Atomizer CSS classes included
--   `webpack.config.mjs` - Webpack config using the `unplugin-atomizer` webpack plugin
+-   `rollup.config.mjs` - Rollup config using the `unplugin-atomizer` rollup plugin